tearust/tea-docs/What_is_TEA?/Token_economy.md

 ## Trading window and stake slot size

 To minimize the system design, we predefined the trading window and slot size.
 However, these numbers can be updated by DAO or changed when the TEA main net starts.
 These are the placeholder numbers.
-Each slot worth $T1000 regardless of the position.
+Each slot worth $T1000 (this number is subject to change before the mainnet launch) regardless of the position.
 There is a trading window every 1000 blocks.
 For example, when the block height is 1000, 2000, 3000… n*1000, the investors can stake and unstake the slot at these blocks.
 Investors can only stake or unstake a full slot ($T1000).

 ## Risk of staking